Bachhuber is founder & principal at Hand Built. He specializes in code review, data migrations, and scaling WordPress.

 Pantheon supports WordPress Site Networks (also known as WordPress Multisite) which lets you create a network of sites using a single copy of the WordPress codebase and a common database.
 For those responsible for maintaining several or dozens of similar sites, WordPress Site Networks can make it much easier to fix bugs and deploy new features across all of those sites.

 Pantheon supports the most common use case for site networks: a common codebase which powers a set of related sites.
 This includes, but is not limited to, networks of:

 We do not support uses of WordPress Site Networks that run functionally-different or uniquely-owned sites on the same WordPress installation.
 This includes, but is not limited to:

-Running a WordPress Site Network requires a special configuration that is only available on Elite plans.
+Running a WordPress Site Network requires a special configuration that is only available to contract customers.
 Only Pantheon employees have the ability to create the sites and add you to the team.
 Existing WordPress sites cannot be converted to a network, however they can be migrated.

 Reach out to your existing account manager to request a new WordPress Site Network be created for you.
 Once an employee of Pantheon has created the network, you will receive an email informing you that you've been added to the site.